KDigitalAi/vimeo_video_chatbot/README.md

 # 📚 PDF Knowledge Chatbot

-A modern, RAG-powered chatbot for querying PDF documents using OpenAI embeddings and LangChain.
+A production-ready, RAG-powered chatbot for querying PDF documents using OpenAI embeddings and LangChain.
 Built with FastAPI backend, optimized for serverless deployment on Vercel.

 ## 🎯 Project Overview